-Conservative and nonconservative forces examples are given in which Gravitational forces, Magnetic force, Electrostatic force, Elastic spring force, Electric force are conservative force examples while a frictional force, air resistance force, the force of gravity are nonconservative force examples.
+Common examples of conservative force are, Gravitational forces, Magnetic force, Electrostatic force, Elastic spring force, Electric force, while a frictional force, air resistance force, the force of gravity are nonconservative force examples.

 What are conservative forces?